Teal independents: Electoral gains at 2022 federal election

 At the 2022 federal election, teal independents defeated six sitting Liberal MPs; Allegra Spender in Wentworth, Kylea Tink in North Sydney, Zoe Daniel in Goldstein, Monique Ryan in Kooyong, Kate Chaney in Curtin, and Sophie Scamps in Mackellar.
-In addition, Zali Steggall, Andrew Wilkie, Rebekha Sharkie and Helen Haines were re-elected.
+In addition, Zali Steggall, Rebekha Sharkie and Helen Haines were re-elected.
+Another ten teal lower house candidates were unsuccessful.
+In the Senate, David Pocock was elected for the ACT, while two others were not.